 11) Housework – YES.
 Housework exists!
 And the stars vacuum, mop floors, do the laundry and wash dishes.
 It’s incredibly refreshing to see this real-world act actually in a reality TV show.
 MADNESS!
 It’s silly to think that something this simple would make a difference, but I really enjoyed this aspect of the show.
 I don’t know why.
 Maybe it makes us peasants feel more normal?

 12) Fashion – When you think pop-stars, you think sexy.
 You think brands.
 You think sponsorship.
 Not on this show.
 Ji Eun wears baggy clothes, Hyori’s in hippie prints and Sang Soon is in t-shirts and slacks.
 Mellow, relaxed and unpretentious.
-And un-sexy, which is so needed right now.
+Which, to me, is totally attractive.
+It’s “un-sexy” because it’s not revealing, but it is absolutely authentic and because of it, very “sexy”, in my opinion!
+And it’s so needed right now.
 Is anyone else tired of the over-sexual imagery fed to us constantly?

 Before I watched the show, I didn’t know who Hyori, Sang Soon or IU/ Ji Eun were.